MicrosoftDocs/xamarin-docs/docs/android/platform/app-linking.md

 - `namespace` &ndash; the namespace of the Android application.
 - `package_name` &ndash; the package name of the Android application (declared in the application manifest).
 - `sha256_cert_fingerprints` &ndash; the SHA256 fingerprints of the signed application.
-Please see the guide [Finding your Keystore's MD5 or SHA1 Signature](~/android/deploy-test/signing/keystore-signature.md) for more information on how to obtain the SHA1 fingerprint of an application.
+Please see the guide [Finding your Keystore's Signature](~/android/deploy-test/signing/keystore-signature.md) for more information on how to obtain the SHA256 fingerprint of an application.

 The following snippet is an example of **assetlinks.json** with a single application listed: